-Her recent credits includes; as playwright, Conviction (ZLMD Shakespeare/Darebin Arts) Welcome to Nowhere (Monash University/Malthouse), Calamity (MTC NEON/ZLMD Shakespeare), The Unspoken Word is Joe (MKA/La Mama/Griffin Theatre/Brisbane Festival), Madonna Arms (I'm Trying To Kiss You/Next Wave) and I Know There’s A Lot Of Noise Outside But You Have To Close Your Eyes (I'm Trying To Kiss You/LaMama/NIDA).
+Her recent credits includes; as playwright, CAESAR (La Boite), Australian Realness (Malthouse Theatre), Conviction (ZLMD Shakespeare/Darebin Arts) Welcome to Nowhere (Monash University/Malthouse), Calamity (MTC NEON/ZLMD Shakespeare), The Unspoken Word is Joe (MKA/La Mama/Griffin Theatre/Brisbane Festival), Madonna Arms (I'm Trying To Kiss You/Next Wave) and I Know There’s A Lot Of Noise Outside But You Have To Close Your Eyes (I'm Trying To Kiss You/LaMama/NIDA).
 As well as performing in much of her own work, she appeared in a world-ish tour of The Economist (MKA/World Theatre Festival/Edinburgh Fringe), for which she was nominated for a UK Stage Award for Best Actress.
 As director, she staged an all-female Romeo and Juliet at fortyfivedownstairs (ZLMD Shakespeare) and worked as Assistant Director on The Cherry Orchard (MTC) and Pompeii, LA (Malthouse Theatre).
 She has performed a variety of smaller pieces for The Last Tuesday Society and Melbourne Writers Festival.
 She has been nominated for a Green Room award for Best New Writing for Conviction and won the Melbourne Festival Discovery Award for The Unspoken Word is "Joe".
-In 2014, she completed a Master of Writing for Performance at VCA where she was awarded the Grace Marion Wilson prize for Excellence.
-In 2015 she traveled to New York City to complete an internship with Elevator Repair Service on Sybyl Kempson's play "Fondly, Collette Richland".
+She is currently completing a Master of Screenwriting at VCA with several screen projects in development.
+She teaches Script Writing and Screenwriting at the University of Melbourne.